This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 - Top with the cheese and place under the broiler long enough to melt the cheese.

-- Add onions and serve.
+- Add onions.
+Cut into four sandwiches and serve.

 - Note: If you have the juices leftover from making the pot roast, run it through a sieve and serve as a great dipping sauce.